awf/autodiff2/autodiff/Differentiating Containers.md

 ##### Example: Matrix function of vector arguments

 In the "tensor" example above, the new rule leads to a natural
 alternative:

       mat<Real>      f(vec<Real>)
       mat<vec<Real>> ∇f(vec<Real>)

 The matrix of vectors may look like it's no more than an inefficient way of storing a non-[jagged](http://stackoverflow.com/tags/jagged-arrays/info) 3D array or tensor, but don't worry about the jaggedness for the moment.
-For one thing, these functions are most frequently encountered with fixed-size arrays.
+For one thing, these functions are frequently encountered with fixed-size arrays.
 For example, the
 [exponential map](https://en.wikipedia.org/wiki/Rotation_matrix#Exponential_map)
 might have signature